 The only thing stopping it from being perfect is minor handling issues and the inability of using all features in RAW format.
 You can only use a couple of features in RAW format which is a letdown for us.
 The sleek and stylish design packs the performance of a powerhouse compact camera.
 You won’t be disappointed by the image quality front and the screen resolution is something worth mentioning as well.
 The unavailability of certain features such as Picture Effects and Clear Zoom in the RAW format is frustrating.

 Sony RX100 can be an excellent backup or additional camera to add to your DSLR kit.
-It will work best as travel camera so you can opt for the lightweight pocket camera when you can’t carry the heavy DSLR.
+It will work best as a travel camera so you can opt for the lightweight pocket camera when you can’t carry the heavy DSLR.

 This could be the king of action photography